City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 * `SP_PKEY`: Private key of the service for SAML2.0 communication with Suomi.fi.
 Note: not the TLS private key.
 If entering this as an environment variable, separate new lines using "\n" - they are converted to real newline characters while reading the key.
 * `SSO_LOGIN_URL`: Identity provider's login URL.
 Defined in the IdP metadata XML.
 * `SSO_LOGOUT_URL`: Identity provider's logout URL.
 Defined in the IdP metadata XML.
-* `SUPER_ADMIN_FEATURES`: If "yes", allows creating a new super admin via _registerSuperAdmin_ endpoint and enables creating test junior data via endpoints.
+* `SUPER_ADMIN_FEATURES`: If "yes", allows creating a new admin via _registerSuperAdmin_ endpoint and enables creating test junior data via endpoints.
 See the project root readme for details.
 * `TELIA_ENDPOINT`: Telia SMS service endpoint URL.
 * `TELIA_PASSWORD`: Telia SMS service password.
 * `TELIA_USER`: The name of the sender as it appears on SMS messages.